java-deobfuscator/deobfuscator/README.md

 ## What can't the deobfuscator do?

-Things like method names, class names, etc cannot be deobfuscated because there renaming is irreversible.
+Things like method names, class names, etc cannot be deobfuscated because their renaming is irreversible.
 The information needed to deobfuscate is removed.

 ## Examples